zzqiufeng/DiscoverMovies/README.md

  6. Handle if Internet connection exists.

- 7. Autolayout design for bothe iPhone and iPad.
+ 7. Autolayout design for both iPhone and iPad.